Bluedot-Innovation/documentation/docs/Point SDK/Android/Features/Real-time data sync.md

 Integrate Firebase SDK into your project
 ----------------------------------------

 To add Firebase to your app, you will need to create a Firebase project and a Firebase configuration file.
-This can be achieved by the steps documented [here](https://firebase.google.com/docs/android/setup).

 Set your Firebase Server key in Canvas
 --------------------------------------